mmolta/urban-highway-reclamation/README.md

 # urban-highway-reclamation
+What is the point of this?
+    - awareness
+    - Dispel the myth of cost.
+People only see the price tag and don't know enough about the return on investment.
+Both economically and in quality of life, all of these projects pay for themselves
+    - Thesis statement: This can happen in ANY city.
+        - you don't need to be wealthy, or elite to do the work and see the benefits and improvements.
+        - Greenville, carolina bridge project has the best quote.
+The town was dying, downtown was decaying, development was happening

 ## CNU main source
 Helpful repository that has most of the information, but struggles to effectively communicate because: